CamronWest/CrystalStructures-/docs/README.md

 The source install is platform agnostic and will install on any platform regardless of whether or not Cython / C build tools are installed.
 As the next section Building the Cython Extensions details, setup.py will attempt to build using Cython / C if possible but will fall back to a pure Python installation otherwise.

 ## pipenv install - to install appropriate packages for SQLALchemy and flask
-## pipenv shell - to enter project's virualenv
+## pipenv shell - to enter - pipenv shell